hackshackers/hackshackers-hugo/content/blog/2021/mariano-blejman-joins-hacks-hackers-board-directors.md

 ---

 We have news, hacks and hackers!
-Mariano Blejman is joining the Hacks/Hackers board of directors.
+Mariano Blejman is joining the Hacks/Hackers [Board of Directors](https://www.hackshackers.com/about/organizers/).

 {{< tweet 1349757637148241931 >}}